weaverwhale/docs/src/pages/oncall/sop.md

 In the slack alert datadog will list the official maintainers for the piece of code that was written, and the last person to deploy the service.
 If you’re unsure of the next step, contact these people to see if they have ideas about what might be wrong.

+If you’re still unsure, contact Chezi or Liad.

-## Optional: Resolve the issue:
+## Optional: Resolve the issue (if you can)

-### If you found the issue, and fixed it, update the Slack thread!
+If you found the issue, and fixed it, update the Slack thread!

+If you feel you can contribute to the fixing of the bug in any meaningful way, please do!
+The more brains we have on the issue, the better!

+PRs are always welcome, and if you’re unsure about the fix, feel free to ask for help!